Conures are one of the most popular pet bird species and with good reason!

 This bird is amiable and outgoing with different types of conures and should be handled often from a young age.

-It’s best to get your pet when it’s an infant, but they can still bond with older children and adults.
+Getting your pet as an infant is best, but they can bond with older children and adults.

 They love human attention, especially cuddling in their owners’ arms, and are generally calm during interactions.